SeisComP/main/apps/python/descriptions/scart.rst

 .. hint::

-   The usage of wildcards in place of network, station, location or channel code is allowed in many options (-n,-c,-l,-nslc) and follows these rules:
+   The usage of wildcards in place of network, station, location or channel code is allowed in many options (-n, -c, -l, --list, --nslc) and follows these rules:

    * Import mode: the wildcards are passed to the :ref:`global_recordstream` interface, that interprets them.
 Normally both "*" and "?" are supported by RecordStreams.